Echezona-Payments/echezona-woo-plugin/README.md

 - Webhook support for payment status updates
 - Support for multiple currencies

+## WordPress Blocks Support Implementation

+This plugin now includes full support for WooCommerce Blocks, allowing the payment method to be used with the new checkout block experience.

+### Implementation Overview

+1. **Build System Setup**
+   - Configured package.json with WordPress and React dependencies
+   - Set up webpack configuration to build JavaScript files
+   - Generated proper asset files for WordPress script registration

+2. **Block Support Implementation**
+   - Created EchezonaPaymentContent component in src/index.js
+   - Set up proper payment method registration with WooCommerce Blocks API
+   - Implemented data passing between PHP and JavaScript via localized script data

+3. **PHP Integration**
+   - Configured class-wc-eczp-blocks-payment-method.php for script registration
+   - Set up class-wc-eczp-blocks-support.php for WooCommerce Blocks integration
+   - Implemented proper data localization between server and client

+### Testing the Implementation

+1. Ensure the plugin is activated in WordPress
+2. Go to WooCommerce > Settings > Payments
+3. Enable Echezona Payment
+4. Create a new page with the WooCommerce Checkout block
+5. The payment method should appear in the checkout with proper styling

+### Development Workflow

+To make changes to the block implementation:

+1. Modify the JavaScript code in `src/index.js`
+2. Run `yarn build` to compile the changes
+3. Test in a WordPress environment with WooCommerce and WooCommerce Blocks enabled

+### Requirements

+- WordPress 5.9+
+- WooCommerce 6.0+
+- WooCommerce Blocks 7.0+

 ## Installation

 1. Download the plugin zip file